Otimkev/sample_source_tree_test/README.md

 # dotnet-template-project
-This is a sample project presentation project to demonstrate understanding of the dotnet ecosystem
+This is a sample project presentation project to demonstrate understanding of the dotnet ecosystem and so much more